Configuring an EX8200 Virtual Chassis (CLI Procedure)

 - Configure a password for the EX8200 switch.
 See Connecting and Configuring an EX Series Switch (CLI Procedure).

-You should always access the EX8200 Virtual Chassis through the master XRE200 External Routing Engine.
+You should always access the EX8200 Virtual Chassis through the primary XRE200 External Routing Engine.
 However, configuring the password ensures that you can access the EX8200 member switch for purposes such as local monitoring or debugging.

 - Set each EX8200 switch as a Virtual Chassis member: